 The Short Answer

-At a dedicated cash-pay clinic like Desert Dexa, a DEXA body composition scan typically costs a fraction of what hospitals charge.
+At a dedicated cash-pay clinic like Desert Dexa, a DEXA body composition scan typically costs less than a hospital copay.
+Bone density scans are priced similarly.
 You can check our exact pricing on our booking page.

-At a hospital or radiology center, a DEXA scan can range from $150 to $500+ depending on the facility.
-The overhead at larger facilities drives the price up significantly.
+At a hospital or radiology center, a DEXA scan billed through insurance can range from $150 to $500+ before your deductible, depending on the facility and your plan.
+If you haven't met your deductible, you're paying the full negotiated rate.

 Why Hospital DEXA Scans Cost More